ISAAKiel/mortAAR/cran-comments.md

 ## Increment patch
 This is a minor increment.
 In this version we have:
 - added calculations for population size
+- added more reproduction indices
+- deleted import of crayon as it was not used any longer

 ## Test environments
 * local OS X install, R 4.0.3